-What to do if your Amazon Account get’s Suspended or Blocked
+What to Do If You Get Your Amazon Account Gets Suspended or Blocked

 Amazon’s Customer Metrics are targets put in place to make sure sellers adhere to Amazon’s policies to make sure Amazon continues to be a marketplace where buyers and sellers interact well and all have a positive experience.
 If buyers got burned by poor performing sellers, it will only take one or two such experienced before they stop shopping on Amazon.
 The more people who stop shopping on Amazon the harder it will be for them to get more sellers as well.